python-arq/arq/docs/index.rst

 Job queues and RPC in python with asyncio, redis and msgpack.

-arq was conceived as a simplified and more performant success to `rq`_
+*arq* was conceived as a simple, modern and performant successor to `rq`_.

+Why use *arq*?

 **non-blocking**
-    arq is built using python's `asyncio`_ allowing non-blocking job enqueuing and execution.
-Multiple jobs (potentially hundres) can be run simultaneously using a pool of *asyncio* ``Tasks``.
+    *arq* is built using python 3's `asyncio`_ allowing non-blocking job enqueuing and execution.
+Multiple jobs (potentially hundreds) can be run simultaneously using a pool of *asyncio* ``Tasks``.

 **pre-forked**